SAP Data Platforms

 What does this mean for me?

-Completion of a carbon footprint of your farm business will help you identify where reductions in Greenhouse Gas emissions can be made.
+Completion of a carbon footprint of your farm business will help you identify where reductions in GHG emissions can be made.

 Participation in the Carbon Footprinting Project is planned to be a conditionality for the Farm Sustainability Payment.
 It is planned that farm businesses will be required to register for the Project and complete the training when offered by CAFRE.